Thank you for your interest in APLNJ!

-Jim Mason, pioneer of the animal rights movement and inductee into the U.S. Animal Rights Hall of Fame, advises animal advocates to “keep your animal money at home.”
+Jim Mason, pioneer of the animal rights movement and recognized in Animal Rights Hall of Fame, advises animal advocates to “keep your animal money at home.”

-Mason goes on to say that a $25 donation to a local grassroots group buys many times more energy, dedication, and results.
-It buys more visibility to animal concerns, which means more positive changes in public consciousness.
-We couldn’t agree more!
+Mason says that a $25 donation to a local grassroots group buys many times more energy, dedication, and results.
+It buys more visibility for animal concerns, which means more positive changes in public consciousness.
+We agree!

 We have been working for the animals since 1983.
 No small feat for a small grassroots group.
-We’ve seen many groups come and go in the time we’ve been around and we’re proud to say that we’ve weathered all kinds of storms and are still going strong, speaking out for the animals, each and every day.
+We’ve seen many others come and go in that time and we’re proud to say we’ve weathered all kinds of storms and we’re still going strong – speaking out for the animals every day.

-As a compassionate person, we know you are pulled in many directions for donations, but we are the ONLY statewide group working for animals right here in New Jersey.
-We receive no state or federal funding, or funding from national organizations.
-We fill an important need and rely on the generosity of caring individuals, such as yourself, to help us fill that need.
-We hope you’ll walk with us on our journey to end the abuse and exploitation of animals.
-THANK YOU!
+We know that as a compassionate person, you’re pulled in many directions for donations, but we are the ONLY statewide group working for animals right here in New Jersey.
+We receive no state or federal funding, and no funding from national organizations.
+To meet an important need, we rely on the generosity of caring people like you to help us meet that need.

 What have we been doing?

-We’ve had op-eds published in the Star-Ledger, the New York Times and numerous New Jersey papers.
+We’ve had op-eds published in the New York Times, the Star-Ledger and numerous other New Jersey papers.
 We’ve used newspaper ads, Internet ads and billboards to get our message out.
 Pictured here is a billboard campaign to end the use of snares on black bears.

-Our Food for Life program encourages a plant based diet to eliminate the immense suffering of animals raised for human consumption.
-Our though provoking ad, pictured here, was seen on the PATH trains running between New Jersey and New York.
+Our Vegan Advocacy program encourages a plant-based diet to eliminate the immense suffering of animals raised for human consumption.
+Our thought-provoking ad, such as the one pictured here, have been seen on public transportation in New Jersey and New York.
 We visit schools, clubs, festivals, churches, health fairs and more with our message of humane and healthy plant-based eating.

-APLNJ has written articles for environmental groups’ magazines to highlight the connection between factory farming practices and the destruction of the environment.
+We have written articles for environmental groups’ magazines to highlight the connection between factory farming practices and the destruction of the environment and reached out to NJ animal shelters with our message of compassion for all animals.
 All of this is made possible through the support of our members.
 Check out NJ Compassionate Eating.

-Through Project TNR, APLNJ advocates for feral cats and encourages the implementation of Trap-Neuter-Return (TNR).
-We have made great strides toward making New Jersey a TNR friendly state.
+Through Project TNR, APLNJ advocates for community cats and encourages the implementation of Trap-Neuter-Return (TNR) for ferals.
+We have made great strides towards making New Jersey a TNR friendly state.

-APLNJ works with individual caregivers, giving them advice on how to trap and neuter and provide lifelong care for their cats.
-We hold training workshops, maintain our Feral Cat Advocacy website as a valuable source of information and offer one-on-one phone counseling to those looking to help homeless cats.
+APLNJ works with individual caregivers, providing advice on how to trap and neuter and provide lifelong care for their cats.
+We hold training workshops, maintain our Feral Cat Advocacy website as a valuable source of information and offer one-on-one phone counseling those wanting to help homeless cats.

-Municipalities also benefit from our program as we present to them the many reasons why TNR is the only effective and cost-effective method of dealing with feral and stray cat populations.
+Municipalities also benefit from our TNR program.
+We share with them the many reasons why TNR is the only effective and cost-effective method of dealing with feral and stray cat populations.